 The future of work has arrived early and there has never before been so many remote and hybrid working options.
-Overall, remote workers feel like they are enjoying newfound flexibility, feel trusted by their employers, and are happier.
+Overall, remote workers are enjoying newfound flexibility, feel trusted by their employers, and are happier.
 But even with these advantages, remote working is not without its challenges.

 Whilst it is more common to associate conflict with a traditional office setting, working remotely can create many scenarios where conflict can occur.
 Frustration, tension and eventually conflict usually begins from a lack of visibility, unclear/unfair division of responsibilities, and miscommunication.